-‘Sports Illustrated Swimsuit’ Model Jasmine Sanders Shows Skin In See-Through Bra And Heels
+'Sports Illustrated Swimsuit' Model Jasmine Sanders Shows Skin In See-Through Bra And Heels

 Jasmine Sanders flashed some skin in a unique bra for a stunning photo shared to Instagram.
-Posted on February 8, the gorgeous shot showed the Sports Illustrated Swimsuit model, who goes by the nickname Golden Barbie, in the high-fashion sheer number with pants and heels.
+Posted on February 8, the gorgeous shot captured the Sports Illustrated Swimsuit model, who goes by the nickname Golden Barbie, in the high-fashion sheer number with pants and heels.

-Taken during a shoot for the February 2021 issue of Modeliste Magazine, Jasmine stood up and leaned against the wall.
+Snapped during a shoot for the February 2021 issue of Modeliste Magazine, Jasmine stood up and leaned against the wall.
 She had her right arm stretched out and her other hand pressed against her head in long, shiny black gloves as she showed off a tattoo on her toned bicep.

 Her distinctive top was made of a completely see-through mesh, but featured two eye-shaped decorations over her chest to cover her modesty.
-The pieces had very long sparkly fringes dangling down past her hips with a neutral colored band around her slim torso alongside black trims.
+Black trim formed the shape of cups, which had very long sparkly fringes dangling down past her hips.
+A neutral-colored band went around her slim torso.

-She paired it with long dark pants that sat under her naval and open toe heels as she posed in front of a stripped wall next to a window.
+She paired the bra with dark pants that sat under her navel and open-toe heels as she posed in front of a stripped wall next to a window.

-Jasmine tilted her head to the right with her blond locks down in her stunning signature curls that covered part of her face, including her left eye.
+Jasmine tilted her head to the right, wearing her blond locks down in her stunning signature curls that covered part of her face, including her left eye.
 She gave the camera a sultry look and slightly pursed her lips.

 The comments section of the upload, which attracted close to 80 messages and more than 10,200 likes, saw plenty of praise.